1 Minute Leadership Test…Will You Pass?

 How do you respond when unexpected results occur in your business?
 Are you betting based on winning or losing the individual hand, or are you betting on the process that delivers success in the long-term?

-15 Minutes Can Make or Break Your Day
+Time Management: 15 Minutes Can Make or Break Your Day

 15 Minutes a DayDo you ever find that you spend a good amount of time coming up with fantastic goals, that meet all the criteria of a S.M.A.R.T. goal and if achieved, would make a significant difference, but somehow you fail to give it the attention necessary each week and month to actually achieve it?
 If the answer is yes, it is a more common response than you might think.